Lonestar Resources US (NASDAQ:LONE) Shares Gap Up to $0.26

-Lonestar Resources US Inc (NASDAQ:LONE) shares gapped up prior to trading on Friday .
+Shares of Lonestar Resources US Inc (NASDAQ:LONE) gapped up before the market opened on Friday .
 The stock had previously closed at $0.26, but opened at $0.33.
 Lonestar Resources US shares last traded at $0.26, with a volume of 109,694 shares traded.

 Separately, Zacks Investment Research upgraded Lonestar Resources US from a “sell” rating to a “hold” rating in a report on Saturday, August 15th.
 One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and one has given a buy rating to the company’s stock.
 Lonestar Resources US has a consensus rating of “Hold” and a consensus target price of $0.75.